Sakkthi21/Medication-Management-System-web/README.md

-# SymptomSync - A Health Management Web App 💊
+#A Health Management Web App 💊

 Build with patient care in mind, SymptomSync is a web application designed to help users manage their health and wellness.
 It provides a comprehensive dashboard for tracking medications, appointments, and health logs, all while ensuring real-time synchronization across devices.
 With features like medication reminders, appointment tracking, and an AI-powered chatbot, SymptomSync empowers users to take control of their health journey.